IntellectualSites/documentation/plotsquared/commands.md

 ### TRUST

-With this command you "add him" to the whitelist of the plot.
-It gives the added user more permissions as the normal ADD command: it allows a user to build in a plot every time and use WorldEdit while the plot owner is offline.
+Add one or more players to the plot.

+"Trusted" players gives the added user more permissions as the normal [/plot add](#add) command: Trusted users can build on the plot every time and use WorldEdit (see [Plot Membership Tiers](plot-membership-tiers.md)).

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] trust <player | *>`